|

 A MAJOR CAUSE OF GAS WASTE

-The regulator/ flowmeter drops the pressure from the cylinder or gas pipeline
+While welding the regulator/ flowmeter drops the pressure from the cylinder or gas pipeline

 to that needed to deliver the required amount of shielding gas to the MIG gun.

-outlet pressures range from 25 to 80 psi.
+psi.
 For CO2 shielding 80 psi is used

 to help prevent ice formation.